Modelling simple stellar populations in the near-ultraviolet to near-infrared with the X-shooter Spectral Library (XSL)

 \subsection{The X-shooter Spectral Library (XSL)}

 XSL is a moderate-resolution ($R\sim10\,000$) NUV--NIR stellar spectral library intended for stellar population modelling.
 We are using the XSL DR3 data to construct stellar population models.
 In Verro et al. (2021a), we provided 830 spectra of 683 stars, which are corrected for galactic extinction and merged to the full wavelength range of X-shooter, 350--2480 nm.
 The data were homogeneously reduced and calibrated in \citet{DR2}.
-XSL spectra are given in rest-frame, at a resolution $\sigma = 13,\,11,\,16\,\mathrm{km\,s}^{-1}$ in UVB, VIS and NIR arms respectively \citep{DR2}. \cite{Arentsen2019} provided a uniform set of stellar atmospheric parameters -- effective temperatures, surface gravities, and metallicities -- for 754 spectra of 616 XSL stars.
+XSL spectra are given in rest-frame, at a resolution $\sigma = 13,\,11,\,16\,\mathrm{km\,s}^{-1}$ in UVB, VIS and NIR arms respectively \citep{DR2}. \citet{Arentsen2019} provided a uniform set of stellar atmospheric parameters -- effective temperatures, surface gravities, and metallicities -- for 754 spectra of 616 XSL stars.
 We adopt these stellar parameters for the DR3 spectra.
 Our sample has many stars with multiple observations.
 We regard these observations as separate stars with slightly different stellar parameters, as determined in \citet{Arentsen2019}.

 Not all stars in DR3 are useful for stellar population modelling.
 With the exception of the red giants, we select only non-variable non-peculiar stars with complete X-shooter spectra from the DR3 data set.
 We exclude spectroscopic binary stars.
 We only include XSL spectra that have not been corrected for slit flux losses and galactic extinction when constructing the `static', \mbox{O-rich} \mbox{TP-AGB} and \mbox{C-rich} \mbox{TP-AGB} star sequences in Sect. \ref{Sect:coolevolvedstars}, otherwise we use spectra that are corrected.
 We only include DR3 spectra for which stellar parameters have been estimated in \citet{Arentsen2019} or in Verro et al. (2021a).
 Furthermore, as described in Sect.~\ref{Sect:coolevolvedstars}, we remove supergiants from the library, because we aim to model stellar populations older than 50 Myr, in which supergiants do not occur.
 These selections result in 639 spectra of 534 stars (from the 830 stellar spectra of 683 stars of DR3) which are used to create the XSL stellar population models.